suhasaggarwal/CodeRepositoryv1/README.md

 e)enhanceddatabulkprocesswittyfeed

-Does enhancement of raw data points - Has been discussed.
+Does enhancement of raw data points

 2)Proptiger In-house DMP - Done for Demo Purpose with support for local Property based segments.